COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 - Student Retention and Completion Strategy - a student retention and completion strategy that strives to increase the rate of completion for all students and close any gaps in the completion rates of students from any group when compared with the average campus completion rate and to address the challenges of students in transition (such as transfer, stop-out, international student acclimation); placement of recruitment and retention efforts is at the discretion of the campuses and may take place at the department or unit level;

-- Recruitment, development of the prospect pool, and hiring decision-making for campus leadership, faculty, and staff.
-Plans should address the unique challenges of dual career couples/trailing spouse or partner relocation and ensure that selected candidates can articulate a commitment to diversity and inclusion and/or any relevance it may have in the context of higher education or concerning University strategic planning, goals, and strategies.
+- Recruitment, development of the prospect pool, and hiring decision-making for campus administrators, faculty, and staff.
+Plans should address the unique challenges of dual career couples/trailing spouse or partner relocation and ensure that candidates have the opportunity to articulate any possessed knowledge of diversity and inclusion and/or any relevance it may have in the context of higher education or concerning University strategic planning, goals, and strategies.

 - Implementation of best-practice mentoring plans and strategies tailored to the needs of diverse campus groups of faculty and staff; and

-- With support from System Administration, the introduction or expansion of cultural competency programming as a central aspect of the orientation program for new employees and as a regular program for all continuing employees.
+- With support from the Office of the President, the introduction or expansion of cultural competency programming as a central aspect of the orientation program for new employees and as a regular program for all continuing employees.

-- The System Administration plan will build on existing efforts and include:
+The Office of the President plan will build on existing efforts and

 - The use of Inclusive Excellence guiding principles for the development and implementation of the D&I plan;